 What about the level?
 Difficult to say because although the stories are read quite slowly , the vocabulary is quite advanced.
 You’ll just have to try and see.

 Stories are divided into Level 1 and Level 2 and very often there are exercises following the audio.

 if you further explore the site , you will find a section “Learning English TV” with captioned videos that will allow you to watch a story while reading the rolling script.

 But there are two sections that I absolutely adore that deal with idioms and expressions:

 Another interesting feature in this site is that it has a built-in dictionary .
 You just have to click on any word to get its meaning.
 You really need to give a go to this interesting site , especially if you like reading the news and are interested in American English

 I have very much enjoyed listening to Beyoncé in this long interview and I thought maybe my students would be interested in knowing a bit more about this superstar.
-Unfortunately , I have had to chop it as it is very long (10m) and quite difficult for my High Elementary Students but the questions posed are , for the most part, quite simple.
-This is just a three-minute section but if I have managed to pick your curiosity , here’s the link in youtube.
+Here’s the whole video but I have only used a three-minute section . (from 1,32 to 3.37)

 Now read the questions and see how many you can answer.
 Don’t worry if you cannot understand everything the first time.
 Listen ,at least three times, before giving up and clicking here to see the answers.